-Figure 2: Empiricism, criticism, and constructivism
+Figure 2: Empiricism, criticism, and Constructivism

-6. The rise and fall of paradigms
+6. The Rise and Fall of Paradigms

-The essence of Kuhn's position (1970) is that paradigms serve a normative and conserving function.
+Kuhn's position (1970) is that paradigms serve a normative and conserving function.
 When a standard prevails in a discipline, "normal" science practice evolves as a puzzle-solving activity.
 During normal science, the scientific community works under the assumption that "it knows what the world is like" and is prepared to defend this assumption "at any cost."
-(Kuhn 1970: 5).
-Normal science often suppresses "major novelties, conceptual or phenomenal" (Kuhn 1970:36).
+(Kuhn, 1970, p.
+5).
+Normal science often suppresses "major novelties, conceptual or phenomenal" (Kuhn, 1970, p.
+36).
 Thus, scientists are only preoccupied with solving problems/puzzles according to accepted rules according to traditional viewpoints or preconceptions.
 With such anomalies built up and scientists losing faith, the field enters the crisis stage.

 Kuhn writes that "there can be a sort of scientific research without paradigms, schools, perspectives"...
 (1970:11); in such research, "... though the field's practitioners were scientists, the new findings of their activity were something less than science or social science" (1970:13).
 He further notes that "... every individual researcher starts over again from the beginning" (1970: 13), "... that some competing schools are directing their publications where they may be published.
 A continued discussion over the same fundamentals and no scientific progress is made at all" (1970: 159).
-In the K.M. papers at ECKM, we have not found any schools of K.M. or any clearly defined K.M. research domain.
+In the KM papers at ECKM, we have not found any schools of KM or any clearly defined KM research domain.
 There are no competing schools or paradigms, but mainly papers repeating more or less the same findings.
-There are new perspectives but not an accumulation of knowledge or defined scientific progress.
+There are new perspectives but not an accumulation of Knowledge or defined scientific progress.